speechbrain/speechbrain/recipes/LibriTTS/README.md

 The pre-trained model with an easy-inference interface is available on [HuggingFace](https://huggingface.co/speechbrain/tts-mstacotron2-libritts).

+**Please Note**: The current model effectively captures speaker identities.
+Nevertheless, the synthesized speech quality exhibits some metallic characteristics and may include artifacts like overly long pauses.
+We are actively working to enhancing the model and will release updates as soon as improvements are achieved.
+We warmly welcome contributions from the community to collaboratively make the model even better!

 # HiFi GAN (Vocoder)
 The subfolder "vocoder/hifi_gan/" contains the [HiFi GAN vocoder](https://arxiv.org/pdf/2010.05646.pdf).
 The vocoder is a neural network that converts a spectrogram into a waveform (it can be used on top of Tacotron2).